NicolasHammer/nature-classifier/README.md

-# nature_classifier
+# Nature Classifier
-A multi-class classifier of nature photos using a CNN
+A multi-class classifier of nature photos from [Kaggle](https://www.kaggle.com/puneet6060/intel-image-classification) using a CNN.